 How long are the terms of membership?

-- Volunteer group members commit to being an active member for a minimum of one year, renewable up to four years.
+- Volunteer group members commit to being an active member for three years.

 - Group chair serves one-to-two years preceded by a minimum of one year as a group member.